titanclass/edfsm/README.md

 }
 ```

-> Note that step declarations may also be provided for events using a `event_step!` macro (not shown).
+> Note that inputs may also be provided as events using a `event!` macro (not shown).
 The form then becomes:
 >
 > ```
 > <from-state> => <given-event> [=> <to-state>]